-At Bayview Recovery Center in Portland, Oregon, we help those with addictions and mental health disorders learn to live with their conditions.
+At Bayview Recovery Center in Tacoma, WA, we help those with addictions and mental health disorders learn to live with their conditions.
 PTSD can impact you long after the triggering event.
 With the right support and therapy, our clients have found peace and improved their sleep habits.
 What is PTSD?

 What Is PTSD?

 Post-traumatic stress disorder (PTSD) involves nightmares, flashbacks, and anxiety when objects or events trigger intrusive memories.
 When you have PTSD, you often cannot control memories about the disturbing incident.